Ajax the Lesser

 Ajax (Αἴας) was a Greek mythological hero, son of Oileus, the king of Locris.
 He was called the "Ajax the Less", the "lesser" or "Locrian" Ajax, to distinguish him from Ajax the Great, son of Telamon.
 He was the leader of the Locrian contingent during the Trojan War.
 He is a significant figure in Homer's Iliad and is also mentioned in the Odyssey, in Virgil's Aeneid and in Euripides' The Trojan Women.
 In Etruscan legend, he was known as Aivas Vilates.

 Description

 In the account of Dares the Phrygian, Ajax was described as "stocky, powerfully built, swarthy, a pleasant person, and brave."
+Philostratus mentions that he had long hair, and had a pet snake "five cubits long, who drank with [him] and accompanied him, either leading the way or following him like a dog."